Bal Kumar Patel

 Bal Kumar Patel (born 1 January 1964) is an Indian politician and has served as a member of the 15th Lok Sabha of India.
-He represented the Mirzapur constituency of Uttar Pradesh and was a member of the Samajwadi Party (SP) political party before he joined Indian National Congress in March 2019.
+He represented the Mirzapur constituency of Uttar Pradesh and was a member of the Samajwadi Party (SP) political party before he joined Indian National Congress in March 2019. in November 2020, He rejoined Samajwadi Party.
 He is the brother of bandit Dadua and uncle of Veer Singh Patel, former MLA of Chitrakoot.

 Early life and education

 Bal Kumar Patel was born in Devkali village, Chitrakoot district, Uttar Pradesh on 1 January 1964 to Ram Pyare Patel and Krishnawati Patel.
 Bal Kumar had a brother Shiv Kumar Patel (Dadua) who was killed by Uttar Pradesh Police in July 2007.

 Bal Patel was educated at Bhauri Intermediate College, Chitrakoot, Uttar Pradesh.
 Highest qualification attained by him is Intermediate (12th).
 He was an agriculturist and businessperson before joining politics.

 Personal life

 Bal Kumar Patel married Rambai Patel on 2 February 1980 and the couple have 1 daughter and 3 sons.

 One of his son Ram Singh Patel is the present MLA from Patti (Pratapgarh district).